1972/73 SEASON REVIEW

 City then travelled to Ipswich where a 1-1 draw left The Blues 13th in Division 1 with just five games left to play.
 City then sent a strong side to Boundary Park for Jimmy Frizzell’s Testimonial, The Blues beating an Oldham XI 4-1

 City’s improvement continued with home wins over Sheffield United, 3-1 and Newcastle 2-0, and Johnny Hart’s unbeaten reign continued with a 0-0 draw at Manchester United and a 2-1 win at West Bromwich.

 Fate brought Malcom Allison back to Maine Road for the last game of the season and his Crystal Palace side beat City 3-2 to leave City finishing the season in 10th position.

 Johnny Hart’s excellent record since taking over from Malcolm Allison earned him a permanent contract as City’s boss.

-The Blues played a friendly at Plymouth drawing 2-2 and then they had planned an end of season tour to Japan but this was cancelled due to problems with the promoters and so instead the players went to Greece.
+The Blues played a testimonial for Mike Bickle at Plymouth winning 3-2, and then they had planned an end of season tour to Japan, but this was cancelled due to problems with the promoters, and so instead the players went to Greece.